mad-eye/pince/README.md

 * Change the log level with no code changes on the server.
 * Logging is very lightweight when there's nothing listening to it.
 * Each logger has a name -- you can set levels individually by name!
-* Names can be heirarchally namespaced by separating them with ':'s, like `myLibrary:aModule:thisObject`.
+* Names can be hierarchically namespaced by separating them with ':'s, like `myLibrary:aModule:thisObject`.
 * Set log levels by any level of the namespace hierarcy!